Dobsonfly: Systematics

+As of 2022, Neurhermes is not a valid genus, as it has become a junior synonym of Protohermes.

+A 2025 study made the following phylogeny using molecular techniques:

 Diet and behavior

 The larvae of dobsonflies live along the rocky bottoms of streams.
 Chiefly active during the night, they ambush prey in the middle of riffles which supply plenty of oxygen and stir up prey.
 They are generalist predators; dissections have revealed that they primarily eat aquatic immatures of mayflies, caddisflies, stoneflies, and chironomid midges.
-Although the larvae spend most of their lives under rocks below water, locals along Virginia and Pennsylvania rivers have reported emergences, known as "hellgrammite crawlings," during thunderstorms.
+Although the larvae spend most of their lives under rocks below water, locals along Virginia and Pennsylvania rivers have reported emergences, known as "hellgrammite crawlings", during thunderstorms.

 The adults are also nocturnal, and are seldom seen as they hide under leaves in the canopy during the daytime.
 However, they do sometimes form aggregations under bridges or other structures along streams.
 Since the adults live only about a week, they are not known to eat anything, although they have been reported to drink sweet solution in captivity.

 The dobsonfly may be attracted by mercaptan, an indicator additive in natural gas and propane, and may behave as an animal sentinel in the presence of these gases.